Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Conclusion

-\textbf{Conclusion}.
-This study highlights the impact of fair rankings on both the ranking and generation quality of RAG systems.
-Through the extensive analysis, we show that fairer RAG systems not only maintain high generation quality but can also outperform traditional RAG models, challenging the notion of a strict tradeoff between fairness and effectiveness.
-Our findings provide valuable insights for developing responsible and equitable RAG systems and pave the way for future research in fair ranking and retrieval-augmented generation.
-We encourage future researchers to extend this work by incorporating graded or missing judgments and exploring the different notions of fairness in RAG systems, and ultimately advancing the field of trustworthy RAG systems research.
+This study highlights the impact of fair rankings not only on the ranking and generation quality of RAG systems but also on the equitable attribution of sources in the final output.
+Through extensive analysis, we demonstrate that fairer RAG models can maintain—and in some cases even surpass—the generation quality of traditional approaches, challenging the assumption of an inherent tradeoff between fairness and effectiveness.
+Our findings emphasize the importance of fair attribution, showing how improvements at the retrieval stage translate into more equitable exposure of the sources that appear in the generated text.
+By addressing disparities in both retrieval and attribution, we provide valuable insights for developing responsible and equitable RAG systems.

+In future work, we hope to extend this framework to consider graded or missing judgments and exploring the different notions of fairness in RAG systems, ultimately advancing the field of trustworthy RAG systems research. \footnote{We release our code and dataset at \url{https://github.com/kimdanny/Fair-RAG}.}